-The investigation was begun in February 1977 and was based on an allegation that more than 170 weapons once stored in Ukiah had been transferred to the People's Temple San Francisco headquarters and then possibly on to Jonestown.
+The investigation was begun in February 1977 and was based on an allegation that more than 170 weapons once stored in Uklah had been transferred to the People's Temple San Francisco headquarters and then possibly on to Jonestown.

 The investigation was compromised one month after it began, not through an inadvertence on the part of the Customs Service, but when an individual conveyed some information on the matter to Dennis Banks, head of the American Indian Movement in an effort to dissuade Banks from any further contact with Jones.
 That conversation was apparently taped and word was passed to Jones.
 Complete details of the investigation's final report were further compromised when a copy of the report was sent to Interpol.
 From Interpol it was, by normal procedure, shared with the Guyanese police.
-According to information provided us, Guyana Police Commissioner C. A. "Skip" Roberts reported showed a copy to either Paula Adams or Carolyn Layton, two of Mr. Jones' most trusted aides, one of whom passed the information to Mr. Jones' most trusted the Geary Street headquarters of People's Temple in San Francisco.
+According to information provided us, Guyana Police Commissioner C. A. "Skip" Roberts reported showed a copy to either Paula Adams or Carolyn Layton, two of Mr. Jones' most trusted aides, one of whom passed the information to Mr. Jones.

 Although the Customs Service investigation was not diluted or diminished in any way, it is clear that it was carried out in an unusually sensitive mode because of what was perceived to be Jim Jones' considerable political influence in San Francisco.
-Surveillance relating to the investigation was virtually impossible to carry out because of the tight security screen Jones placed around
+Surveillance relating to the investigation was virtually impossible to carry out because of the tight security screen Jones placed around the Geary Street headquarters of People's Temple in San Francisco.